Enoch2090/Nyquisis/README.md

 ![](images/modified.png)

-If you are providing a PDF file to the tool, the path to file can be either relative or absolute path.
+If you are providing a PDF file to the tool, the path to file **can be either relative or absolute path**.
 Therefore the following command has the same effect:

 ```shell
 $ python3 pdfDropDuplicates.py --dir Users/enoch/ve216slides/ve216,chap1,teach.pdf